By Leigh Hartman

 Guy Raz, host of NPR’s “How I built this,” on the community of entrepreneurs

 Guy Raz is the host of the NPR podcast “How I built this,” where he interviews entrepreneurs, innovators, and executives from all over the world about the companies they’ve built and the stories behind their success.

 We were lucky enough to talk with Raz about his own career, his experience hosting the show, and what he has learned from talking to so many innovators and business leaders.
-The conversation is below.
-It has been lightly edited for clarity.
+The conversation is excerpted below.

 You’ve said in other interviews that you think we’re going through a renaissance of entrepreneurship and entrepreneurial thinking.
 Can you expand on that?

 When I was a kid there was this feeling that high design and quality products came from Japan and Germany, that they were designed there and even manufactured there.
 I think what’s been remarkable over the course of my lifetime has been to see this transition from the idea of quality more often than not being products that are designed and created in the US.
 So for example, the iPhone, the Tesla, Warby Parker glasses, for example, Patagonia, Sam Adams beer, which ignited this whole craft beer revolution in the US and then ignited a craft beer revolution overseas.
 I mean up until Sam Adams really became a popular beer in the U.S. American beer was though of as a joke in most of the world, in Europe.
 I mean I remember being in Europe in the 90s and even then people just though it was a joke.